Addressing Embodied Carbon In The Built Environment

 Compare Armstrong Products on the EC3 tool, which reports stages A1-A3 (cradle-to-gate) impacts of a single product.
 All Armstrong ceiling products fall within the range of .262 to .842kgCO2e/ft2, far below the Ceiling Industry Baseline of 1.30kgCO2e/ft2.

 Selecting materials with increased recycled content reduces emissions associated with virgin raw materials.
 Armstrong products have recycled content ranging from 20% to 85%, which makes Armstrong ceilings an ideal low-carbon finish.

 5. Recycling Saves Carbon

 Lower your carbon footprint by diverting construction waste and contributing to recycling streams for new products.
-For each square foot of ceilings returned through the Armstrong Ceiling Recycling Program, you can save .228 kg CO2 equivalent.
+For each square foot of ceilings returned through the Armstrong Ceilings Recycling Program, you can save .228 kg CO2 equivalent.

 6. Design with Pre-engineered Solutions

 Get greater design control and save time, labor, and carbon emissions with pre-engineered solutions.
 From window and shade pockets to trims and soffits, light coves, and curved ceiling applications, Armstrong offers many prefabricated, modular solutions for common conditions, while also offering embodied carbon reductions from 70-75% over traditional installation methods.

 7. Design with FRAMEALL Drywall Grid Over Stud & Track